Here are five doctor rules you might not know. If you can follow these rules, the Social Security Gods will be happy.

 Five Social Security Rules For Doctor Visits

 💮 You are following your doctor’s treatment suggestions.
 Your records don’t say “non-compliant.”
 According to the Social Security policies, it does not matter what the treatment is, as long as your doctor recommends it and writes it in your records.

 💮 It is better not to cancel appointments, if possible.

 Social Security will look to see if you your medical records indicate that you are being treated for the condition(s) you were approved for, and that these conditions have not improved.
 For example: If you got approved for Bipolar, and then later you got cancer, the simplest way to pass medical reviews is if you are still in treatment for Bipolar.
 They will not look at the cancer unless there is a problem.

 Can’t get to a doctor?

 If you haven’t been going to a doctor, the best thing you can do is start going immediately.
 You may still be able to turn thing around.
-If you can’t get to the doctor because of finances, insurance, transportation, or being homebound, check out How to Get to the Doctor When You Can’t Get to the Doctor.
+If you can’t get to the doctor because of finances, insurance, transportation, or being homebound, check out “I Cannot Get to the Doctor”

 Meds not working out?